-Crikey, I really can’t believe that I’m back in Glasgow for a third year.
+Crikey, I really can’t believe that I’m back in Glasgow for another academic year.
 I am starting third year, junior honours, I’m more than half way through my degree.
 I can’t quite believe it to be honest.
 It is blinkin’ exciting and terrifying all at the same time.
 One of the good things about university aside from the ginormous three month break over the summer (seriously, how I am going to cope when this isn’t a thing for me anymore?) is having the chance to start afresh when heading back.

 I have started my third year of my university degree.
 I started junior honours, grades actually count now, I chose these courses because they interested me, my degree just got hella relevant.
 Well, I mean it has always been relevant but everything feels very amped up right now and I just want to curl up in bed and watch Suits on my iPad.